WhirlyFan/financial-filtering/README.md

       ```
       pip freeze > requirements.txt
       ```
+      Then convert that to an environment.yml file (You can use ChatGPT or do it by hand, I'm sure a tool exists that I don't know about)

 3. Create a **.env** file based on the example with proper settings for your development environment (There are 2, 1 for backend (in project root folder) and one in /ui/)